 In 2017, we acquired three land parcels on Granite Mountain in Putnam Valley to permanently conserve 358 acres, creating a new Preserve that protects vital wildlife habitat and drinking water, while serving as a recreational resource for the community.
 In late 2018, we announced the expansion of the Preserve to 400 acres with the addition of an adjacent parcel.
 We are also working with Putnam County on a management agreement for their adjoining land, which will bring the Preserve to more than 500 acres in total.

 Granite Mountain is located within the watershed of the Peekskill Hollow Brook, part of both the City of Peekskill and Town of Cortlandt drinking water systems.
 It provides important habitat for wildlife, and was listed in the 2007 Town of Putnam Valley Comprehensive Plan as being “of significant interest to the community.”
 Granite Mountain is also an important part of the Croton-to-Highlands Biodiversity Area, identified by both New York State and the US Forest Service as a conservation priority.

-We will post updates here, in our newsletter, and on our Facebook page.
-Also, please stay tuned for volunteer opportunities to help with trails and other projects at the Preserve.
+We will post progress updates here, in our newsletter, and on our Facebook page.
+Please contact us if you are interested in receiving information about future guided hikes and volunteer opportunities at the Preserve.

 Every so often, we host a Community Forum about Granite Mountain Preserve for interested Putnam Valley residents to learn more and provide input on public access, recreational amenities and natural resources at the Preserve.
 The 2019 Community Forum will take place Sunday, September 29th, from 1-3pm at the Putnam Valley Free Library (30 Oscawana Lake Road).
 Please contact us for more information or to RSVP.